SB 258585 hydrochloride

 Yun et al (2016) Peripheral serotonin-mediated system suppresses bone development and regeneration via serotonin 6 G-protein-coupled receptor.
 Scientific Reports 6 30985 PMID: 27581523

 Do you know of a great paper that uses SB 258585 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area